steveee27/Emotion-Text-Classification-in-Social-Media-Using-Multiple-Text-Representation-and-Deep-RNN/README.md

 ### Confusion Matrix Analysis
 ![Figure 8](https://github.com/user-attachments/assets/82cc6057-e4fb-46e6-9274-13df57b9370e)

-In addition to performance metrics, we evaluated the confusion matrix for the best-performing models.
+In addition to performance metrics, I evaluated the confusion matrix for the best-performing models.
 The confusion matrix provides insights into how well the model is distinguishing between different emotion categories.

 - **Word2Vec + Bi-LSTM**: The confusion matrix for this model showed high precision in recognizing joy, sadness, and anger, with lower misclassification between fear and surprise.
 - **TF-IDF + Bi-GRU**: TF-IDF struggled with distinguishing between love and joy, resulting in more misclassifications.